-Although the project outputs did not emerge as initially implementing agencies of the project strove to maintain planned, conflicts occurred after the project completion and enhance the project outputs to succeed and leverage and subsequent refugee issues and humanitarian crises technology and candidates as optimally as possible.
-Based had not even been anticipated by the international on such efforts, the Department overseeing the project community.
-Accordingly, it was largely attributable to has a different perspective on its sustainability and effects after the project completion.
-(The difference of opinion serious external factors like these, which had not been envisaged. between the evaluator and the department overseeing the Despite the exceptional external factors, however, the project is described in the [+ Individual Report])
+implementing agencies of the project strove to maintain and enhance the project outputs to succeed and leverage technology and candidates as optimally as possible.
+Based on such efforts, the Department overseeing the project has a different perspective on its sustainability and effects after the project completion.
+(The difference of opinion between the evaluator and the department overseeing the project is described in the [→ Individual Report])